mogox/white_rabbit/README.md

 ## Description

-Ruby library for This library let's you set a date and a time of a datetime attribute in from a rails model to allow you have separate UI elements for date and time.
+Ruby library for letting you set a date and a time of a datetime attribute in from a rails model to allow you have separate UI elements for date and time.

 ## Installation